danog/MadelineProtoDocs/docs/API_docs/constructors/account.emailVerifiedLogin.md

 ---
 title: "account.emailVerifiedLogin"
-description: "account.emailVerifiedLogin attributes, type and example"
+description: "The email was verified correctly, and a login code was just sent to it."
 nav_exclude: true
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 redirect_from: /API_docs/constructors/account_emailVerifiedLogin.html